 The short answer is that some poor people do carry out criminal activities to access resources, and some wealthy people do as well, in order to hoard those resources.
 Nigeria has suffered for decades from acute corruption, economic inequality, and state instability.
 Even the recently-elected President Muhammadu Buhari acknowledges Nigeria’s tradition of bribery, skimming, and overcharging, and laudably, has recently launched anti-corruption measures.
 With all of its human and natural resources, the West African country has witnessed its share of Christian/Muslim conflict, the violence of internal displacement, poverty, and forms of social injustice.
 Reflecting this, life expectancy at birth is only 52 years, and the literacy rate stands at 59.6 %.
 Over two million internally displaced persons languish in camps.

 Political scientist William Hansen explains that for some radical extremists in Nigeria suffering from poverty and life in rural regions, violence is a form of class warfare and an expression of anger against the state.
+While the Niger Delta Militants may perceive themselves as “avengers” against those who have wronged them first, these militants are perpetuating, along with the state, Nigeria’s dialectic of violence which leaves the country impoverished and its people psychologically traumatized.
 Unfortunately, in this case, innocent young schoolgirls and their caretakers paid the price.
 Terrorized, the girls will likely sleep with the lights on for a long, long time.